saltzmanjoelh/AWSDeployKitExample/BasicExample/README.md

 * Switch your selected target in Xcode to `Deploy`.
 * Press `cmd` + `shift` + `<` to edit the scheme.
 * Add the `build-and-publish` command in the "Arguments Passed On Launch" section
 * Add the path to this project in the "Arguments Passed On Launch" section `-d /path/this/project/`.
 * Make sure that Docker is running
 * Run the `Deploy` target.
 It will build and publish to AWS Lambda

 You can take a look at the full list help by running `aws-deploy --help`.
 It's also listed [in the repo](https://github.com/saltzmanjoelh/aws-deploy-kit/blob/main/README.md).

+You can either explicity choose which executable to publish (`example-lambda`) or let it publish all of them skipping the currently running executable.
+Since this example project has only one target other than the `Deploy` target (`example-lambda`), it will only publish that one.
+So, we could leave that target out.

 ![LaunchArguments](LaunchArguments.png)